Nick181818/G16_VLSI/Final Capstone Project/GAYAZ/README.md

 # <i><b> OUTPUT</i></b>

 *  <i><b>R-Type </i></b>
+R-type instructions operate on data stored in registers rather than directly on memory locations.
+The source registers provide the operands for the operation, and the result is stored in the destination register.

+R-type instructions have a fixed format that typically includes three fields:

+- Opcode: Specifies the operation to be performed (e.g., addition, subtraction, bitwise AND).
+- Source Register 1: Specifies the register containing the first operand.
+- Source Register 2: Specifies the register containing the second operand.
+- Destination Register: Specifies the register where the result of the operation will be stored.
+R-type instructions are a fundamental aspect of RISC architectures, providing a streamlined and efficient mechanism for performing arithmetic and logical operations on data stored in registers.
+They play a central role in the design and implementation of RISC-based CPUs.

 <p align ="center">
  <img src="https://github.com/GayazPatan/Images/assets/156210984/fbeffdbb-717f-4b36-aad4-7b20a4092d91" width="720px" height=auto />
 </p>

 *  <i><b>I-Type </i></b>

+I-type instructions, one operand is typically a value stored in a register, while the other operand is an immediate value encoded within the instruction itself.
+This immediate value is often used as a constant offset, address, or data value.
+I-type instructions typically have a fixed format that includes three fields:

+- Opcode: Specifies the operation to be performed (e.g., load, store, arithmetic, logical).
+- Source Register: Specifies the register containing one of the operands.
+- Immediate Value: Specifies a constant value used as the other operand.
+This value is encoded directly within the instruction.
+- Destination Register: Specifies the register where the result of the operation will be stored.

+I-type instructions provide a convenient and efficient mechanism for incorporating immediate values into instruction execution within RISC architectures.
+They play a significant role in enabling a wide range of operations while maintaining simplicity and efficiency.

 <p align ="center">
  <img src="https://github.com/GayazPatan/Images/assets/156210984/dfb28c45-a9da-407c-a922-57173f3396a2" width="720px" height=auto />
 </p>

 *  <i><b>S-Type </i></b>

 <p align ="center">
  <img src="https://github.com/GayazPatan/Images/assets/156210984/dfcc355b-ca7d-4a6a-83b6-721eaba28747" width="720px" height=auto />
 </p>